RasaHQ/tutorial-tf-pipeline/data/nlu_data.md

 - Yes.
 How do I get there?
 - Sounds good.
 Do you know how I could get there from home?
 - Yes, please.
 How do I get there from work?
+- Yes, sure!
+Can you also tell me what is the best way to get to the venue?
+- Sure, sounds good.
+Can you tell the best way to get to the venue?
+- Yes!
+Can you also recommend me the best way to get to the venue?
+- Yes, sure.
+Also, can you tell me what is the fastest way to get to the venue?
 - Sure.
 Can you suggests how should get there?
 - Yes, thanks.
 I wonder, how should I get to the venue from work?
 - Yes, definitely.
 I wonder how should I get to the venue?